5 JS frameworks that serve you well

 And the winner is: React* advancing to its next opponent.

 Vue is lightweight, easy to learn, and considered pleasant to write in.
-Thanks to the familiar templating syntax and use of components, developers can migrate their existing work or integrate it step-by-step to Vue.
-That is why Vue is not only suited for startups but already established large-scale applications as well.
+Thanks to the familiar templating syntax and use of components, developers can migrate their existing work […] or integrate it step-by-step to Vue.
+That is why Vue is steps out of the startups area joining large-scale application stage as well.

 React is somewhat of a veteran.
 Boasting corporate support, large community, and an active ecosystem, React is a good choice when considering enterprise-grade applications.
 In addition, the job market has more available and experienced React developers due to its maturity.